embl-cba/cats/README.md

 ## Citation

 This github repository can be cited (registered at [ZENODO](https://zenodo.org/)):
-- Tischer, C., and Pepperkok, R. (2019) CATS, a Fiji plugin for context aware trainable image segmentation. http://doi.org/10.5281/zenodo.2574736
+- Tischer, C., and Pepperkok, R. (2019) CATS: Fiji plugin for context aware trainable segmentation of big image data. http://doi.org/10.5281/zenodo.2574736

 ## Overview